Rogers is giving 3GB of free data to select customers

 Rogers has 10,292,000 (8,617,000 postpaid and 1,675,000 prepaid) wireless subs and customers on a Share Everything plan are receiving text messages alerting them of 3GB of free data.
 “Great news!
 Get 3 extra GB of data/month for your Share Everything plan at no extra cost as our thanks for being loyal customers,” reads the text.

-While we have reached out to Rogers for comment, this text, which could be targeted to Quebec subscribers, is an increase from the 2GB of data customers were offered in January.
+While we have reached out to Rogers for comment, this text is an increase from the 2GB of data customers were offered in January.
 The promo looks to be good for up to 12 months or “your next device upgrade.”

 Rogers latest earnings report saw a jump of 4 percent in wireless revenue to $1.968 billion CAD.

-Note: Update: Rogers sent us the following statement regarding the free data offing.
-“We’re always looking for ways to thank our customers for choosing Rogers, whether it’s through a promotional offer or as a random surprise and delight to thank customers for their loyalty.”